• Skip to primary navigation

 freezer egg sandwich on a plate with eggs in the background with text overlay

 This time saving frozen breakfast sandwich is an easy make-ahead breakfast for busy mornings or weeknight meals.
-What's even better is that it takes a few minutes to prep and 30 minutes to bake, no more cooking individual eggs, bacon.
+It takes a few minutes to prep and 30 minutes to bake, no more cooking individual eggs, bacon.

 frozen breakfast sandwich on a white plate with ingredients in background